expectedparrot/edsl/docs/overview.rst

 ---------

 Most new software for large language models (LLMs) focuses on tools for constructing agents and real-time systems, such as chatbots.
-Less attention is being paid to efficiently managing large-scale tasks such as survey responses or data labeling that involve varying agent behaviors and model parameters.
+Less attention is being paid to efficiently managing large-scale tasks such as complex surveys or data labeling that involve varying agent behaviors and model parameters.
 These tasks often include intricate dependencies, such as agent memory or conditional logic, which complicates execution.
 EDSL addresses this gap by offering robust tools for designing, executing, and managing data-intensive tasks using LLMs, particularly in social science research.